i-doit/knowledge-base/docs/en/automation-and-integration/single-sign-on/saml-sso-setup.md

 # SAML SSO setup

 In this tutorial, we describe how to set up single sign-on (SSO) for i-doit using SAML.
-In this example, we use Mellon as authenticator against LDAP-AD-FS.
+In this example, we use Mellon as an authenticator against LDAP-AD-FS.

 ## Preparations